 Ariel graduated with honors from the University of California, Santa Cruz with a degree in Feminist Studies.
 She is also an alumna of Woodside International School, class of 1997.
 Having been involved with the school for over twenty years, she is well versed in the philosophy and vision that make Woodside such a uniquely special place.
 For almost ten years before stepping into the Head position, Ariel helped run the school from behind the scenes.
-She became Head of School in January of 2013.
+She was named Head of School in 2013.

 Sara ventured to California to earn her B.S. in Human Development at the University of California, Davis.
 Moving to San Francisco after graduating in 1986, Sara quickly realized she wanted to become a teacher.
 After she received her Multiple Subject Teaching Credential from San Francisco State University, Sara worked as the P.E. teacher and Athletic Director for Presidio Hill School, a small K-8 independent school in San Francisco.
 Seventeen years at Presidio Hill helped Sara realize the next step in her professional career was to begin counseling students.
 She became a full time student again and received her M.A. in School Counseling with a PPS Credential.
 Sara’s new degree took her to Kuwait City, Kuwait, completing a two year contract as the Middle/High School Boy Counselor.
-She has been a part of the Woodside family since the summer of 2016.
+She has been a part of the Woodside family since 2016.

-International Student Liaison, Mandarin Language and Culture
+International Student Liaison, Mandarin Language & Culture

 George received degrees in Chinese Language and Literature at Nanjing University and Georgetown University.
 He has taught Mandarin at Beijing Second Foreign Language University, and was appointed Deputy Director of the United Nations funded English Training Center in Beijing.
 He was also the Deputy Chief of the Education Department of the National Tourism Administration of China, and President of the Chinese and Foreign Products Journal.
-George has been teaching at Woodside for 10 years and is also the International Student Liaison for Chinese students and families.
+George has been teaching at Woodside for 11 years and is also the International Student Liaison for Chinese students and families.

 Boris graduated from the Leningrad Technical University with a Bachelor’s Degree in Computer Science.
 He worked as an electrical engineer in Russia.
 Here in the U.S., Boris worked as an electronic technical and software quality assurance engineer in several companies in both Florida and California.
 He has been an integral part of the Woodside family since 2003.